Geology and Mathematics

 Compare offerings and share your lists with others.

 This interdisciplinary, introductory-level program will explore topics in physical geology and applied precalculus mathematics.
 It is designed for students looking for introductory work in college science and math so they can pursue further studies in these areas.
 Students will gain a broader and deeper understanding of the Earth, of mathematical concepts and functions, and of applications of math to earth sciences.
-The study of lab and field sciences and mathematical problem-solving through rigorous, quantitative, and interdisciplinary investigations will be emphasized.
+Lecture and workshops will be conducted online, with the goal of primarily synchronous (students & faculty "meet" at the same time) learning, supplemented by some asynchronous (lectures/activities that students will access online on their own time) learning and activities.
+The study of lab and field sciences and mathematical problem-solving through rigorous, quantitative, and interdisciplinary investigations will be emphasized (though in-person labs are unlikely due to COVID conditions).
 We expect students to finish the program with a strong understanding of the scientific and mathematical concepts that help us investigate the world around us.

 In fall quarter geology we will study fundamental concepts in Earth science including geologic time, plate tectonics, and earth materials.
 Winter quarter geology will focus on Earth processes including soil development, nutrient cycling, and climate change.
 In fall quarter our precalculus material will focus on families of mathematical functions, including polynomial, exponential, and logarithmic functions.
 We will also spend time each week reviewing concepts from algebra, to support our precalculus material.
 Pattern identification and conceptual understanding of mathematical ideas will be emphasized along with applications to geological and climate sciences.
 In winter quarter mathematics, we will concentrate on the theory and applications of trigonometric functions, and also study some introductory concepts in probability and statistics.
 Quantitative reasoning and statistical analysis of data will be emphasized throughout the program and students will participate in weekly geology-content-based workshops focusing on improving mathematical skills.
-Fall quarter we will focus on skill-building in the laboratory and math workshops with the goal of doing meaningful field-lab work later in the year.
-Students will conduct group projects, including library research and writing, with opportunities for fieldwork.
+Fall quarter we will focus on skill-building that will be scaffolded over the course of the 2-quarter program.
+In both quarters, students will conduct group projects, including library research and writing.
 We will also engage in seminar reading and discussions relating to the content and culture of the fields of mathematics and geology.

-This program will provide an excellent preparation for foundational science programs such as Integrated Natural Science or Matter and Motion.
+This program will provide a very good preparation for foundational science programs such as Integrated Natural Science or Matter and Motion.
 First-year students will participate in Greener Foundations and sophomore students will participate in literature-based research projects developing skills in quantitative sciences.
 Any junior-senior students interested in the program should contact the faculty directly at firstname.lastname@example.org and email@example.com.